Republicans or Democrats: Why India’s ties with US will remain intact

 New Delhi, Nov 05: India has developed a great deal of familiarity with Donald Trump over the past four years and if he wins, India will find itself on familiar territory.

 India is however of the view the outcome of the elections in the US, will not impact its relations.
 The relations are based on bipartisan support.
-Moreover Joe Biden has also made it clear that he values strong India-US relations and this is also common to both Biden and Trump.
+Moreover, Joe Biden has also made it clear that he values strong India-US relations and this is also common to both Biden and Trump.

 Harsh Shringla, India's foreign secretary said in an interview to DW News channel, " our relations with the US are really based on bipartisan support, you see it in Congress, you see it at the public levels.
 We do believe that we have forged a relationship that today has withstood the test of time, is very comprehensive and multi-faceted."